“I still don’t understand, Carrie – why do you want to travel … there?”

 She is irritated.
 Big surprise.
-Since I started this conversation – (I dunno exactly why) – it’s become more and more an argument – me against her.
+Since I started this conversation it has become more and more an argument – me against her.

-“I just thought you should know,” I try feebly.
-“After all, you have to find a new study mate in good time before the examen.
-And… and… ”
+“I just thought you should know,” I try.
+“After all, you have to find a new study mate in good time before the exam.
+And … ”

 “Right.
-Thanks,” she scoffs; no intention of hiding what she really feels about my decision.
-“Look, I can understand that you are shocked and everything and this must be incredibly, terrible and – and I can’t really imagine – and – ” … she casts me a glance I can’t quite interpret – ” … but is it really the right thing to burn all bridges and hitch-hike 3000 miles because of h- ”
+Thanks,” she replies warily.
+“Look, I can understand that this must be incredibly, terrible and … ” she casts me a glance I can’t quite interpret – ” … but is it really the right thing to burn all bridges and hitch-hike 3000 miles because of her?”

 “It’s not about her!”

-I stop her – a second before I discover we’re standing smack in the middle of the crossing
+I stop – a second before I discover we’re standing smack in the middle of the crossing.

 A car honks to get us out of the way.
 We just glare at each other.
 I give in first:

-“Okay – okay! – It’s a bit fucking hard just to ‘be myself’ after what she did, wouldn’t you say?!”
+“Okay! – It’s a bit fucking hard just to ‘be myself’ now, wouldn’t you say?!”

 Car honks again.
 Much louder.
 A guy, neck the size of an ox, rolls down the window: